-NewSchool of Architecture and Design provides this consumer information about diversity, graduation rates, student financial aid, job placement, articulation agreements and plans for academic program improvement to prospective and current students.
+NewSchool of Architecture & Design provides this consumer information about diversity, graduation rates, student financial aid, job placement, articulation agreements and plans for academic program improvement to prospective and current students.

 Student Body Diversity

-Student body diversity for fall 2015 as reported in IPEDS.
-Fall 2015 enrollment was 515 students.
+Student body diversity for Fall 2016 as reported in IPEDS.
+Fall 2016 enrollment was 522 students.

 |American Indian or Alaskan Native||0%|